microsoft/Azure-Analytics-and-AI-Engagement/CDP-Retail/Before-Starting.md

 ![From the list of authentication methods OAuth2 is picked.
 The sign in button is selected. ](media/powerbi_datasource_credentials-update.png)

-You should follow all steps provided *before* performing proceeding to the following activities.

 ### Task 7: Location Analytics Streaming Dataset Setup

 1. Log into the [Azure Portal](https://portal.azure.com) using your Azure credentials.